aime-ishimwe/ProductDisplaySystem/README.md

 it was intersting, and a lot simpler than I expected it to be.

-##What was hardest for me
+## What was hardest for me
 The hardest thing for me was modifying the database with my blazor application.
 I managed to connect the database to the app, but when it came to adding new products and deleting products I really struggled.
 I managed to to connect my form to the categories table(you can see this when you use the drop down, it displays the categories in the database), however when I tried to add new products, the products couldn't save to the database for some reason, same as when I tried to delete products, the products wouldn't delete from the database.
 I tried everything I could but the problem persisted.

-ANother part that I strugglked with was implementing Bootstrap/Mudblazor for design, I kept running into errors even after I instlled all the dependencies, hence I was unable to add some nice styling.
+Another part that I strugglked with was implementing Bootstrap/Mudblazor for design, I kept running into errors even after I instlled all the dependencies, hence I was unable to add some nice styling.